Podictive/tpotce/README.md

 <a name="credits"></a>
 # Credits
+Thanks to https://github.com/dtag-dev-sec/tpotce/tree/debian for doing 99% of the work, I just added some scripts and change some config.
+Thx!

 Without open source and the fruitful development community (we are proud to be a part of), T-Pot would not have been possible!
 Our thanks are extended but not limited to the following people and organizations:

 ### The developers and development communities of